Wesley-Janson/CAPP30239_FA22/week_03/README.md

 * Data Description: This data is from the Bureau of Economic Analysis' (BEA) Personal Income and Outlays report.
 This data is what is used in their Personal Consumption Expenditures (PCE) Price Index, a measure of inflation targeted by the Federal Reserve System.
-More specifically, I have a CSV of prices for the 200 components (i.e. the basket of goods) in the index, and their relative weights (as a percentage of total quantity) from January 1997 onwards.
+More specifically, I have a CSV of prices (prices.csv) for the 200 components (i.e. the basket of goods) in the index, and their relative weights as a percentage of total quantity (weights.csv) from January 1997 onwards.

 * I am interested in this topic because of its increasing relevance to day-to-day life; inflation, that is.
 This is also a topic that I have spent quite an amount of time researching (an undergraduate thesis, and then